24 Hours 7 Days Free And Confidential

 12 Step Programs

-The 12 step method is a widely used spiritual (but not specifically religious) pathway to recovery.
-Many different groups follow the 12 steps process, including:
+The 12 step method is a well-known spiritual path to recovery.
+Various groups follow this framework, including:

-• Alcoholics Anonymous (AA) supports people in their recovery from alcohol problems.
-AA is open to anyone who wants to stop drinking alcohol.
+• Alcoholics Anonymous (AA) assists people recovering from alcohol issues.
+AA welcomes anyone wishing to stop drinking.

-• Narcotics Anonymous (NA) supports the recovery of people with problematic drug use.
-NA is open to anyone who wants to stop using drugs of any kind.
+• Narcotics Anonymous (NA) supports those dealing with drug use problems.
+NA is open to anyone wanting to stop using drugs.

-• Crystal Meth Anonymous (CMA) supports people affected by crystal methamphetamine (e.g. Ice) use.
-CMA is open to anyone who wants to stop using crystal methamphetamine.
+• Crystal Meth Anonymous (CMA) helps individuals affected by crystal meth use.
+CMA is for anyone ready to stop using crystal meth.

-• Nar-Anon uses supports people whose family or friends are affected by drugs of any kind.
+• Nar-Anon helps people whose family or friends are impacted by drug use.

 New Life